gmc-code/PC-Microbit-Extension-backup/docs/game_progressions/RPS_classes.rst

 Microbit version
 ---------------------------------

-| The Microbit version of the game code, using a dictionary for the results, is below.
+| The Microbit version of the game code, using classes, is below.

 .. code-block:: python